Hiking is an ideal, inexpensive outdoor activity to get children and adults alike moving.

 Outdoor rock climbing

 Quebec offers the perfect setting for sport climbing or traditional rock climbing, on a mountain, in the heart of nature or beside a river or lake.
 Beautiful cliffs can be found just about everywhere in Quebec, including Kamouraska, Val-David, Saint-Alban, Mont Orford, Montagne d’Argent and many more—get out there and discover our most beautiful cliffs!
-Contrary to what you may think, rock climbing is not an individual performance sport.
-With friends or family, you’ll have a great time in nature enjoying this simple and occasionally intense sport.
 Before heading outdoors, you may want to give it a try with certified instructors in an indoor rock climbing facility, such as Roc Gyms or Horizon Roc.
 The Fédération québecoise de la montagne et de l’escalade can also provide you with valuable information.
 Ready, set, climb!

 If you who live or work near a park in Montreal, you might be used to seeing people stepping into “thin air” between two trees!
 They look like acrobats walking a tightrope, but that’s not quite the case.
 It’s actually a sport called slacklining, which was developed in California by rock climbers in the 1970’s.
 A slackline is a one-inch-wide strip of polyester webbing suspended between two trees.
 Walking the line helps to develop your balance, body control, physical strength and mental focus.
 It can be fun for adults and children alike.
 This outdoor activity is almost meditative since it requires calmness and concentration.